 Vitamin D & Allergies

-Allergic inflammation in the nose, eyes, lung, and skin are examples of an immune system that is out of balance.
+Allergic inflammation in the nose, eyes, lungs, and skin are examples of an immune system that is out of balance.
 Allergies affect patients all over the United States, but interestingly areas, where people have the highest Vitamin D, have the lowest risk of severe allergic reactions.
 You can guess which regions of the country have the best source of Vitamin D: the sunshine states!
 (Arizona, California, Texas, and Florida).
 These states get strong enough sun throughout the year to stimulate significant Vitamin D levels.

 So, for the rest of us who aren’t lucky enough to be in these warm-weather locales, we improvise!
 Thank goodness Vitamin D can be taken in a bottle or a pill.